-Students who elect either the Applied or Applied Advanced Study options must complete an internship as part of their course requirements.
+Students who elect either the Applied or Applied Advanced Study options must complete an internship and will be enrolled in the Canvas Internship Course.
 An internship is considered employment, paid or unpaid, related to the student's academic program.

 The following entities are acceptable to satisfy the internship requirement, though other options may be approved upon review: